jharini/booknotes/system-design/system-design-interview/chapter20/README.md

  * Predominantly sequential read/write access pattern.

 What are our options:
- * Database - not ideal as typical databases don't support well both write and read heavy systems.
+ * Database - not ideal as typical databases don't support well both write heavy and read heavy systems. (relational db - create a topic table and write messages to the tables as rows, noSQL db - create a collection as a topic and write messages as documents) - not the right choice and can become a bottleneck of the system.
  * Write-ahead log (WAL) - a plain text file which only supports appending to it and is very HDD-friendly.
    * We split partitions into segments to avoid maintaining a very large file.
    * Old segments are read-only.
 Writes are accepted by latest segment only.